jvzonlab/OrganoidTracker/manuals/INSTALLATION.md

     conda env create -f environment-exact-win64.yml

-If it fails because CUDA cannot be installed, the most likely cause is that your graphics card does not support CUDA.
-If you're not using OrganoidTracker for automated cell tracking on this computer (but for example just for visualization and manual correction), you can instead run this command:
+If it fails because CUDA cannot be installed, the most likely cause is that your graphics card does not support CUDA, or at least not the same version as we're using.
+You can still install OrganoidTracker using this command:

     conda env create -f environment.yml

+Note that if your graphics card does not support CUDA, the software will run much slower, and you won't be able to train the neural network.
+If you have a compatible graphics card but it still fails, make sure you have the latest NVIDIA drivers installed.

 Afterwards, activate the environment you just created by running: